kobrien-data/commit-classifier-lora-pytorch/README.md

 Short inputs, six classes, trains fast on a laptop or a cheap GPU — small enough to iterate quickly, real enough to be a meaningful comparison.

 Data comes from the [`0x404/ccs_dataset`](https://huggingface.co/datasets/0x404/ccs_dataset) dataset on the Hugging Face Hub (commit messages labelled by Conventional Commit type, with a human-annotated split).
-It downloads automatically on first run — no scraping or API keys required.
+It downloads automatically on first run.

 ---